nus-cs2103-AY1920S1/duke/docs/README.md

 Expected outcome:

-Task is added to list.
+The task (todo, event or deadline) is added to the list.

 ### <a name="delete"></a>Feature 4: Task deletion
 Delete tasks by index